Hell of a day today.

 The day started with some mist and a bit of a spring chill in the air.
 Luckily it never really rained on us.
 Always a good thing.
 And no lightning!
 Even better.

-Despite the grind, a lot of quality fish were caught.
+Some people caught fish early, but the rest of the day was a grind.
+Despite this, a lot of quality fish were caught.
 It was a quality over quantity kind of day.

 How about two 6-pounders?
-My father, Paul Reed, caught a 6.4lb slob on a white spinnerbait.
-Also on a spinnerbait, I think, Craig Page landed a beastly 6.2lb bass.
+Paul Reed caught a 6.4-pound slob on a white spinnerbait.
+Not to be outdone, Craig Page landed a beastly 6.2-pounder, also on a spinnerbait.

-Though Paul technically caught the bigger bass, as happens in by-length tournaments, his 21.25-inch bass lost out to Craig’s 21.5-inch bass.
+Though Paul technically caught the bigger bass, as happens in by-length tournaments, his 21.25-incher lost out to Craig’s 21.50.
 Lunker by a quarter of an inch—and the big bass of the year so far!

-I caught one bass on a spinnerbait, also white, but the rest came on frogs—one on the Damiki Air Frog, one on a Yamafrog, and the rest on a Culprit Marsh Frog.
-My five went 82.5 inches, good enough for third place.
+Ken Wood caught one bass on a spinnerbait, also white, but the rest came on frogs—one on the Damiki Air Frog, one on a Yamafrog, and the rest on a Culprit Marsh Frog.
+His five went 82.5 inches, good enough for third place.

-Though he lost lunker, my father slung his trusty spinnerbait out over deeper weeds and hauled in a hefty five that went 85.75 inches.
-A little second place redemption.
-Congrats, dude!
+Though he lost lunker, Paul slung his trusty spinnerbait out over deeper weeds and hauled in a hefty five that went 85.75 inches.
+A little second-place redemption.

 First place went to newcomer Evan McCarthy.
 This was his first kayak tournament!
 If I remember correctly, most if not all of his fish came on a chatterbait.
 His biggest five went 88.75 inches, the second biggest limit of the year.